Krzysztof-Cieslak/OpenFSharpWorkshop/GiraffeSample/README.md

 ### Windows

-Run the `build.bat` script in order to restore, build and test (if you've selected to include tests) the application:
+Run the `build.bat` script in order to restore and build the application:

 ```
 > ./build.bat